 You may want to go the agency route if you do not have a large team or if your subset of fintech is exceptionally competitive.
 Ideally, you’ll want to find a firm that specializes in fintech and financial services.

 Building out your organic search presence takes time, effort, and resources, but ultimately will pay dividends for years to come.
-If you are just starting out or have a growing fintech brand, your SEO strategy should be a cornerstone of your growth plan.
+If you are just starting out or have a growing fintech brand or fintech marketing agency , your SEO strategy should be a cornerstone of your growth plan.